fishac/AdaptiveHMControllerPaper/README.md

 # Running

+All code is assumed to be run from inside the `src` folder.

 ### Generating true solutions

 True solution data has been uploaded to this repository in the respective `resources/[Problem]` folders.